Shaderlayan/Atramentum-Luminis-Resources/AUTHORING.md

 ### Compatibility

-The vanilla game and the "Textures-only (Legacy)" frameworks ignore the new shader key and samplers.
-Therefore, using materials with level 3 edits without Atramentum Luminis or with a "Textures-only (Legacy)" framework will give the same results as if the shader key and samplers were not defined.
+The vanilla game and the "Textures-only" frameworks ignore the new shader key and samplers.
+Therefore, using materials with level 3 edits without Atramentum Luminis or with a "Textures-only" framework will give the same results as if the shader key and samplers were not defined.

 ### Tips